helloman37/bazzite-rgb-fix/README.md

  CROOKS!!!
 They don't care if you device is broken or not.
 It is THEIR FAULT!!

  As soon as I finish the iso, it will be here.

+ Almost done idc what they posted.
+They think they rule Linux.
+See image below fir special message to those vbazzite idiots!!

 ![screenshot](5_3a01cc0f-054f-4784-b102-1c7a97927ea6(1).jpg)